 We’ve just celebrated the 4th edition of the Coworking Spain Conference in Valencia last week.
 The event gathered 200 people to discuss our business concerns, failures and successes.

-I saw a lot of people I knew but I was surprised by the large number of new people.
+I saw a lot of people I knew but I was surprised by a large number of new people.
 Despite the coworking bubble in 2012, it seems that the sector is still growing but not as fast as the past 2 years (nowadays there are about 700 coworking spaces in Spain).

 We talked about some main topics that the sector is actually facing such as the lack of legal protection and the unfair competition made by Public Administrations.

 The conference showed the maturity and the experience of an industry that has grown very fast in only 5 years.
 Nowadays some spaces have closed down, others are planning to do so, and some others are still surviving is because they have found their profitable business model and are bringing value to their communities, a few of them are even expanding to other cities and countries.